 The 2018 Training consists of 13 modules and will take approximately 40 minutes to complete.
 You do not have to view all of the modules at one time.
 If you choose to watch them individually, the system will save your progress.Following the training, you will be prompted to complete a short survey.

 You may log into the training using your WebExpress Credentials at the following link:

 The New Online Training Portal is now available for all staff and faculty at Troy University!
 Please visit https://troy.knowledgecity.com/ to log in and being learning.
 Explore the Course Library to view the available courses.
 You can choose from Business, Computer, and Safety Courses.
 There are also Training Courses specific to Troy University.
 Within the courses you can select specific items as you learn a new feature or just brushing up on what you already know!

 Data Encryption Project (MBAM)

-This fall, IT will be working to establish a program called Microsoft BitLocker Administration and Monitoring (MBAM) on all faculty and staff computers.
+IT is working to establish a program called Microsoft BitLocker Administration and Monitoring (MBAM) on all faculty and staff computers.
 MBAM service provides a simplified administrative interface for managing and monitoring BitLocker Drive Encryption on Windows systems.
 BitLocker offers enhanced protection against data theft and data exposure for Windows systems that are lost or stolen.
 BitLocker encrypts all data that is stored on a Windows system.
 IT is continually striving to keep your data protected.

 With MBAM you can: